 On January 14, this year, the FDA finally issued a statement urging doctors and other health professionals to discontinue prescribing and dispensing prescription combination drug products that contain more than 325 milligrams (mg) of acetaminophen per tablet, capsule, or another dosage unit.
-They go on to state that there is no evidence that by taking more there is any benefit that outweighs the risk of severe liver damage.
+They state that there is no evidence that by taking more, there is any benefit that outweighs the risk of severe liver damage.

 Break The Cycle of Pain

-Here at our practice, our expert team understands the pain that you are suffering with and we are her to help you break the bad habits of masking the pain and begin your healing process by addressing the cause.
-Call today before your health suffers another self-inflicted setback!
+Here at our practice, our expert team understands the pain you are suffering with, and we are here to help you break the bad habits of masking the pain and begin your healing process by addressing the cause.
+So call today before your health suffers another self-inflicted setback!

 For Your Health,